etiennebr/rstdocs/Applications/Miscellaneous/OSMDownloader.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{OSMDownloader_param_table}, page~\pageref{OSMDownloader_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+OSMDownloader+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *OSMDownloader* .

-Parameters table for Open Street Map layers importations applications:
+.. [#] Table: Parameters table for Open Street Map layers importations applications.

 +-------------+--------------------------+---------------------------------------------+
 |Parameter Key|Parameter Type            |Parameter Description                        |